cypress-io/cypress-documentation/plugins/cypressRemarkPlugins/readme.md

 > Note that the JS code block is the first one outputed

-This is developed as a separate "package" so it can be in TS and have its own tests/builds outside of the main docs.
-The docs reference the compiled JS files in the dist folder, so its intended that the dist folder be checked into git.

-To build run `yarn build`

-To test run `yarn test`

-## cypress-plugin-sample directive
+## cypress-config-plugin-example directive

-This "package" is a remark plugin that will take a triple colon directive (`:::cypress-plugin-sample`) with one or two code blocks and convert it to a tabs with examples on how to use the plugin in TS and JS.
+This "package" is a remark plugin that will take a triple colon directive (`:::cypress-config-plugin-example`) with one or two code blocks and convert it to a tabs with examples on how to use the plugin in TS and JS.
 If two code blocks are present, then the first will be included after the initial imports, and the second will be included in the `setupNodeEvents` method.
 If only one code block exists, it will be included in the `setupNodeEvents` method.

 It uses the `CypressConfigFileTabs` component to display each code block in its own tab.

 Usage:

-:::cypress-plugin-sample
+:::cypress-config-plugin-example

 ```ts
 import fs from 'fs'